 We drew our experimental corpus from music libraries used in advertising because they have been shown to elicit targeted emotions from diverse audiences in a highly effective manner.
 Experts from the music industry provided detailed emotion-based metatags for each track in our corpus.

-Using network analysis techniques, Isomer built models to identify meaningful tag correlations.
+Using network analysis techniques, Isomer-Keyword built models to identify meaningful tag correlations.

-High-level feature extraction from the tagged audio files allowed Isomer to isolate characteristic musical patterns and trends in each track.
+High-level feature extraction from the tagged audio files allowed Isomer-Model to isolate characteristic musical patterns and trends in each track.

 Finally, we correlated the aforementioned keyword descriptor combinations with our audio feature models to develop a clear understanding of which musical aspects were most responsible for communicating mood.